count-negative/Configurable-Menu/README.md

    - Now you can align the menu to the corner.
    - When you can resize the menu, now appear a mark in the corresponding corner.
    - Now you can put the menu in full screen mode.
+   - Now you can have the app description in the menu apps items buttons.
+   - Now you can controlling the maximum size of the apps items buttons.

 0.7-Beta
    - Fixed a bug in the keyboard navigation, and add for more componets.